1995parham-learning/1995parham-learning.github.io/content/Tools/atlas.md

 - **Declarative**: Similar to Terraform, Atlas compares the current state of the database to the desired state, as defined in an HCL, SQL, or ORM schema.
 Based on this comparison, it generates and executes a migration plan to transition the database to its desired state.
 - **Versioned**: Unlike other tools, Atlas automatically plans schema migrations for you.
 Users can describe their desired database schema in HCL, SQL, or their chosen ORM, and by utilizing Atlas, they can plan, lint, and apply the necessary migrations to the database.

+## What is Atlas?

+Atlas is an open-source database schema management tool.
+It helps you manage and evolve your database schema using a declarative approach (defining the _desired state_) or a versioned migration approach (defining changes step-by-step).
+It can inspect your current database, compare it to your desired state, and automatically generate/apply the necessary SQL migrations.

+## Why use Atlas?

+- **Declarative Schema:** Define what your schema _should_ look like, and let Atlas figure out how to get there.
+- **Automatic Migration Planning:** Reduces manual SQL writing for schema changes.
+- **Safety:** Atlas can analyze migrations for potential data loss or dangerous changes.
+- **Integration:** Works well with Go, including specific providers like the one for GORM.
+- **Version Control Friendly:** Schema definitions (HCL/SQL) and migration files are plain text, perfect for Git.

 ## Projects

 I’ve used Atlas in the following hobby projects: